Tá leagan Gaeilge den mhír seo ar fáil anseo.

 The aim of a data audit is to identify:

-An Open Data Audit and Publication Planning Guide is available here.
+An Open Data Audit and Publication Planning Guide is available.

 A Data Audit Tool to support public bodies who want to start publishing Open Data, but are unsure which datasets are suitable for publication can be accessed at http://audit.data.gov.ie/.
-A user guide is for the Data Audit Tool is available here.
+A User Guide for the Data Audit Tool is available.

 Once an organisation has an overview of the data it manages, the next consideration is what data should they publish as Open Data?
-According to the Foundation Document for the development of the Public Service Open Data Strategy, all appropriate data should be published as Open Data.
+According to the national Open Data Strategy 2023 - 2027 data should be available by 'design and default' and adhere to the FAIR principles:

 It is important to note that some data will never be appropriate to publish as Open Data, for example, data publication that would lead to a violation of the fundamental right to privacy under data protection legislation, or data that may be classified for security reasons.
 The Central Statistics Office can also provide support on the statistical anonymisation of data for publication purposes.
 Further information and guidance on anonymisation is available on the website of the Data Protection Commission .